 Characteristics of Tornadoes

 Tornadoes exhibit a variety of characteristics that define their appearance and behavior.
 Understanding these characteristics is essential for identifying and categorizing tornadoes.
-The key characteristics include:
+The key characteristics of tornadoes, as described in britannica, include:

 - Shape: Tornadoes typically manifest as funnel-shaped columns of water droplets that extend from the parent cloud to the ground.
 Weak tornadoes often have a cone shape, while more violent ones appear as short, broad, and cylindrical pillars.
 Tornadoes in their waning stages may resemble long, rope-like tubes.